 "We are lucky to have a strong, fun-loving community that embraces events that are uniquely suited to Fayetteville."

-Fayetteville has been voted among the coolest small towns in the U.S. by several travel magazines, most of which underscore its access to hiking, biking, climbing, and paddling in the adjacent New River Gorge National River.
+Fayetteville has been voted among the coolest small towns in the U.S. by several travel magazines, most of which underscore its access to hiking, biking, climbing, and paddling in the adjacent New River Gorge National Park and Preserve.